AzureAD/microsoft-authentication-library-for-js/samples/msal-browser-samples/TestingSample/Readme.md

 # MSAL.js Jest/Puppeteer Testing Example

+⚠️ Warning: The ROPC Flow in msal-node should only be used for testing and is not suitable for authenticating users outside of a testing environment ⚠️

 ## About this sample

 This sample demonstrates how you can run e2e tests against an application that uses msal-browser to obtain tokens and sign users in.